Vyral/carlos-gutierrez/_posts/2021-02-15-the-7-questions-buyers-need-to-ask.md

 **4\.
 What’s under the carpets?** This is crucial because you need to know if there’s any damage to the foundation.
 Once we were looking at an older house, and we didn’t see any cracks at first.
 However, when we pulled up the carpets, there was a crack in the foundation, which could have cost several hundred thousand dollars to repair, but we minimized it by bringing in a structural engineer to help.

 **5\.
-How much are the standard utility costs?** What will it cost you for water, electricity, gas, is there solar power in the home, etc.?
+How much are the standard utility costs?** What will it cost you for water, electricity, and gas?
+Is there solar power in the home, etc.?
 You need to know these expenses before you buy.

 **6\.
 How did the neighborhood fare during the 2008 crisis?** If something similar occurs again, you need to know what may happen.